Last updated: 30 Sep 2009 Update History

 · Mobile TV.

-Since the launch of second operator, Mobily, mobile subscribers have grown rapidly, leading to penetration levels similar to those of the smaller GCC states, at well over 100%, despite
+After the launch of second operator Mobily, mobile subscribers grew rapidly, leading to penetration levels similar to those of the smaller GCC states, at well over 100%, despite

-Mobile penetration levels in the UAE are quite spectacular, claimed as being over 175% in March 2008.
+Mobile penetration levels in the UAE are quite spectacular, passing the 200% mark.
 Growth has been astonishing since the launch of second operator du.
-3G subscribers make up over 25% of the total.
+3G subscribers make up over 25% of the total but the percentage has not grown over the past year – the growth has been at the lower end of the market.

 Data in this report is the latest available at the time of preparation and may not be for the current year.